Sigmund in a Cafe: Plot

 This is followed by a detailed description of the episode of changing a burned-out light bulb, in which the characters do not say a single word and exchange gestures.

 The following episodes (blowing a long stream of tobacco smoke through tobacco rings, children playing with disheveled dolls and shapeless pieces of colorful plasticine) and seeing an avant-garde canvas on the wall, showing two open pianos "in which lay the dead Bunuel and Salvador Dali, both with oddly long ears," cause Sigmund to exclaim and worry: "Aha! – Sigmund shouted with all his might. – Aha!
 Aha!!!
 Aha!!!!".

 After several such repetitions, the reader concludes that the visitor to the Vienna café is the founder of psychoanalysis, Dr. Sigmund Freud.
 And then the reader begins to interpret everyday life episodes in terms of Freudianism.

 Sigmund draws everyone's attention to himself by his behavior.
 The hostess of the establishment approaches him, a man approaches him.
 It is only here, almost in the epilogue, that the reader is informed that Sigmund is a parrot.
-The space of the city and the café instantly narrows to the boundaries of the third spatial point, to the cage in which Siegmund is sitting.
+The space of the city and the café instantly narrows to the boundaries of the third spatial point, to the cage in which Sigmund is sitting.
 The cage is all crap, which does not please the hostess.

 Thus, the reasoning to which the reader was provoked could not have been born in a bird's head.

 The story is permeated with Nabokovian-type irony in relation to Freud and his theory of all-pervasive sexuality.
 At the end follows a phrase about the riddled cage in which Sigmund is to live – this is probably a mockery of the proponents of psychoanalysis.